witnessmenow/arduino-youtube-api/README.md

 ## License

-This library is licensed under the terms of [the GNU General Public License v2.0](LICENSE.md).
+This library is licensed under the terms of [the MIT License](LICENSE.md).